The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||216 miles (349 km)|

-Trains from Murcia to Madrid cover the 216 miles (349 km) long trip taking on average 3 h 32 min with our travel partners like Renfe.
-Normally, there are 7 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £43, but the average price of train tickets is £45.
+Trains from Murcia to Madrid cover the 216 miles (349 km) long trip taking on average 20 min with our travel partners like Renfe Intercity, Renfe ALVIA or Renfe.
+Normally, there are 2 trains operating per day, including direct services available.
 Travellers depart most frequently from Murcia Del Carmen and arrive in Madrid-Puerta de Atocha.

-Travel between Murcia and Madrid from £43 with Omio’s train partners Renfe!
-You can find the best timetables and tickets when comparing and booking the most convenient journey for you.
+Find the best route between Murcia and Madrid with Omio's train partners Renfe!
+You'll find the best deals, timetables and tickets when comparing and booking the most popular journey for you.

 Business and leisure travellers heading from the south-east of Spain to the capital can take daily direct trains to Madrid from Murcia seven days a week.
 Journey times for the trip north from the Mediterranean coastal city range from just over three hours to more than four hours, with departures from early morning on most days.
 Indirect journeys with a change of train en route increase the travel options but can take considerably longer to reach Madrid.